 I’ve learned something really important…

 People LIKE to talk about themselves! (for the most part).
 And if I’m willing to ask questions instead of pretend I know what I’m talking about, it opens up a really fun dialog I wouldn’t have otherwise.
+This helps me not only realize by own self worth, but also helps me appreciate the value that other people bring to the conversation since I get to focus on someone else, instead of simply what I don’t know.

 #5: Everyone is a little weird